ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 });
 ```

-Here we use `overrideAttrs` to override the attribute `doCheck` of `hello`,  while other attributes retain their original values.
+Here we use `overrideAttrs` to override `doCheck`, while other attributes remain their original values.

 Some default attributes defined in `stdenv.mkDerivation` can also be overridden by `overrideAttrs`, for example: